 Building a survival shelter is one of the things that everyone is always discussing.
-It doesn’t matter is it’s warm, cold, or in between, there’s someone out there talking about how to build a shelter for that type of environment.
-But why?
+It doesn’t matter if it’s warm, cold, or in between, there’s someone out there talking about how to build a shelter for that type of environment.

 Exposure is one of the leading causes of death when people find themselves stuck in a survival situation.

 Hypothermia is at the top of the ways that exposure is fatal.
 As hypothermia sets in, it becomes more and more difficult for you to think and reason through the problems that you’re facing.
 Eventually, your body temperature drops to a point that that you lose consciousness and die.

 Hypothermia can occur in all seasons, not just during the winter of in a cold climate.
 Once you get wet and exposed to the wind, hypothermia can set in quickly.

 Heatstroke is the opposite of hypothermia and can kill almost as fast.

 Heatstroke is a condition that occurs when your body overheats and your core temp rises to 104 degrees Fahrenheit or higher.
 It’s usually associated with major exertion in high temperatures and follows heat exhaustion when it goes untreated or unrecognized.

 Heatstroke is a serious medical emergency and requires immediate medical care.
 Failure to lower your core temp with quickly lead to damage to the brain, kidneys, muscles, and heart.

 A shelter protects you from the sun, insects, wind, rain, snow, hot and cold temperatures and even observation from enemies.
 One often-overlooked advantage provided by shelter is that it can give you a sense of well being that can keep up your will to live.

 Different climates have different hazards that you need to protect yourself from.
 Keep these guidelines in mind when selecting your shelter in different weather.